Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 The way to influence who you are depends on you.
 You can choose to let yourself be influenced by external agents (environment, culture, family, friends, TV, advertisement).

-Or you can decide who you want to be by setting goals and develop the attitude needed to achieve them.
+Or you can decide who you want to be by setting goals and developing the attitude needed to achieve them.

 Let’s Debunk Some Myths